 Once you’ve updated the relevant payslips as outlined above, you’ll be able to create your furlough report.

-Hover over 'My Money', navigate to 'Payroll'.
+Select 'My Money', navigate to 'Payroll'.

 In the 'History' section, select the appropriate month.